-SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+SET is covered for members who have symptomatic peripheral artery disease (PAD) and an order for SET from the physician responsible for PAD treatment.

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.